 Regardless of the reason, you can consider inviting such a candidate again for the interview and check if they are still willing to work with you.
 Such recruiting is efficient and less expensive as you do not have to spend resources to get to such candidates.

-It is important to give such candidates a second chance to proof their abilities, and you might be surprised to find out they are the best fit for the job.
+It is important to give such candidates a second chance to prove their abilities, and you might be surprised to find out they are the best fit for the job.

 6. Consider Referrals